AngelValdes/Performance-JavaScript-Part2/README.md

     ```
 2. In VS Code Expand 03-lazyload folder and verify current configuration
     - Look at app.js for multiple requires at different points of the app functionality
- 3. In VS Code Terminal, Change to folder 03-lazyload and execute "default" task defined in gulpfile.js
+3. In VS Code Terminal, Change to folder 03-lazyload and install dependency packages defined in "package.json" (gulp and other utilities local install)
     ```
+    npm install
+    ```
+4. In VS Code Terminal, execute "default" task defined in gulpfile.js
+    ```
     gulp
     ```
-4. In VS Code Terminal, load development server.
+5. In VS Code Terminal, load development server.
     ```
     serve
     ```